-We may use your personal data and/or data related to your neurological impairment for the following purposes:
+We may use your personal and/or health data for the following purposes:

-Your personal data may only be used with your express consent, which must be collected in advance, except for the use of data other than those relating to your impairment, for the intended purposes mentioned in points (1) and (2), which is based on the contractual agreement you have concluded with MindMaze SA or another company in the MindMaze group, as an end user, customer or other.
+Your personal and/or health data may only be used with your express consent, which must be collected in advance, based on the contractual agreement you may have concluded with MindMaze SA or any subsidiaries of the MindMaze Group.

-Insofar as we process your personal data on the basis of your consent, you have the right to withdraw your consent at any time.
+Insofar as we process your personal data based on your consent, you have the right to withdraw your consent at any time.
 However, the withdrawal of your consent does not compromise the lawfulness of the processing operation before your consent is withdrawn.

 If you are unable to legally establish contractual links with MindMaze SA or another company of the MindMaze group or to give your consent to the processing of your personal data, for medical or similar reasons, your personal data may however only be processed if this is necessary to safeguard your vital interests.

-Personal data collected by MindMaze SA and other companies in the MindMaze group will only be kept for as long as necessary until we have achieved the purposes for which they were collected.
+Personal data collected by MindMaze SA and subsidiaries of the MindMaze group will only be kept for as long as necessary until we have achieved the purposes for which they were collected.
 To ensure that we do not keep them longer than necessary, we periodically review and delete our files in accordance with these objectives.

 5. Who has access to your information?

-Third party service providers working for us: we are authorized to share your personal information with our third party service providers, agents and subcontractors and other associated organizations for the purpose of performing tasks and providing services on our behalf.
-When we use third party service providers, however, we only disclose personal information necessary to provide the relevant services and we enter into a written agreement (including in electronic form) in accordance with Swiss and EU law requiring them to ensure the security of your information and not to use it for their own purposes, except with your express consent.
+Third party service providers working for us: we are authorized to share your personal information with our third-party service providers, agents and subcontractors and other associated organizations for the purpose of performing tasks and providing services on our behalf.
+When we use third party service providers, however, we only disclose personal information necessary to provide the relevant services and we enter into a written agreement (including in electronic form) in accordance with EU, CH, UK, and KSA laws requiring them to ensure the security of your information and not to use it for their own purposes, except with your express consent.

 We are also authorized to enter into contracts with third parties to enable them to offer you devices and solutions to improve the treatment of your disabilities or handicaps.
 In this context, we are authorized to transmit your personal information to insurance companies and pharmaceutical companies for a fee, only for this purpose and subject to your express consent.